Want a board appointment? Understanding the Fundamental Attribution Error is fundamental

 ‘instinctively want to explain the world around them in terms of people’s essential attributes.’

-In other words, people do not take into account the setting, culture or external influences when meeting, and remembering people.
+In other words, people do not take into account the setting, culture or external influences when meeting and remembering people.
 Rather, they focus on immediately graspable facts.
-So, ignorant of context, people will ‘peg’ (brand) you in one way or another and are unlikely to hold differing views simultaneously.
+That means that ignorant of context, people will ‘peg’ (brand) you in one way or another and are unlikely to hold differing views simultaneously.

-If you do this you then I can almost guarantee people will remember you differently and the conversation will head in a direction that will open up opportunities for you.
-However, to manage these conversations need to also be ready for the subsequent question.
+If you do this, I can almost guarantee people will peg you the way you want them to.
+Equally, the conversation is more likely to head in a direction that will open up board opportunities for you.

 In summary